hasantohidul/e-commerce-app/README.md

 - Add items to a shopping cart
 - Remove items from shopping cart
 - See the total price and updates in real time as they modify their cart

+## Live Demo
+Check out the live demo of the application [here](https://hasantohidul-e-commerce-app.netlify.app/).

 ## Features